pavelloz/webpack-tailwindcss/README.md

 This template is meant to help you start your project based on Webpack + TailwindCSS without too much complication.

+## Usage

-To use this template, click "Use this template" green button in the top right.
+1) To use this template, click "Use this template" green button in the top right.
+2) Clone your repo as you normally would.
+3) Install dependencies - `npm install`
+4) Configure where your views are in [postcss.config.js](https://github.com/pavelloz/webpack-tailwindcss-purgecss/blob/master/postcss.config.js).

+You are now ready to build your assets using npm tasks.

+## npm tasks
+* `npm start` - runs webpack in watch mode
+* `npm run build` - build assets in production mode, minified, unused CSS classes purged
+* `npm run build:dev` - build assets in development mode, unminified, full TailwindCSS
+* `npm run bs <url>` - runs browser-sync on `<url>` and opens it in your browser.
+Watches for changes in `app/*`

 ## webpack setup includes
 * ES6 -> ES5 transpilation using `babel` with `babel-preset-env`